danielskatz/sustaining-research-projects/README.md

 **"personal effort" notes when a funding effort was led by an individual, not a project*

 ## Volunteers
-*Get people to volunteer their time to your project*
+*Get people to volunteer their time to your project.*

 #### Pros
 * A good community can become self-sustaining